Serving Illinois, Iowa & Missouri, Kirksville, Macomb, Quincy1-833-772-7823

 At Bix Basement Systems, we have warrantied solutions for repairing street creep damage to your foundation.
 To help you decide if our solutions are right for you, we offer free written street creep repair quotes throughout our IL, IA, and MO service area.

-We serve the Macomb, Quincy, Peoria, Hannibal, Kirksville, area, nearby areas such as Fort Madison, Peoria, Fairfield, Palmyra, Mount Sterling, Rushville, West Burlington, and the surrounding regions.
+We serve the Macomb, Quincy, Kirksville, area, nearby areas such as Fort Madison, Peoria, Fairfield, Palmyra, Mount Sterling, Rushville, West Burlington, and the surrounding regions.
 To schedule an appointment, contact us by phone or e-mail today!

 The existing expansion joint between the driveway and garage is fully compressed.